Alan Ladd: Earning an agent

-One night Ladd was playing the roles of a father and son on radio when he was heard by the agent Sue Carol.
-She was impressed and called the station to talk to the actors and was told it was one person.
-She arranged to meet him and, impressed by his looks, she signed him to her books and enthusiastically promoted her new client in films as well as on radio.
+One night, Ladd was playing the roles of a father and son on radio when he was heard by the agent Sue Carol.
+She was impressed and called the station to talk to the actors, and was told they were only one person.
+She arranged to meet him, and impressed by his looks, she signed him to her books and enthusiastically promoted her new client in films and on radio.
 Ladd's first notable part under Carol's management was the 1939 film Rulers of the Sea, in which he played a character named Colin Farrell, at $250 per week.
 He also received attention for a small part in Hitler – Beast of Berlin (1939).

-Ladd tested unsuccessfully for the lead in Golden Boy (1939) but obtained many other small roles in films such as the serial The Green Hornet (1940), Her First Romance (1940), The Black Cat (1941), and the Disney film The Reluctant Dragon (1941).
-Most notably, he had a small uncredited part in Citizen Kane, playing a newspaper reporter toward the end of the film.
+Ladd tested unsuccessfully for the lead in Golden Boy (1939), but obtained many other small roles in films, such as the serial The Green Hornet (1940), Her First Romance (1940), The Black Cat (1941), and the Disney film The Reluctant Dragon (1941).
+Most notably, he had a small, uncredited part in Citizen Kane, playing a newspaper reporter toward the end of the film.

 Ladd's career gained extra momentum when he was cast in a featured role in Joan of Paris (1942), a wartime drama made at RKO.
 It was only a small part, but it involved a touching death scene that brought him attention within the industry.
 RKO eventually offered Ladd a contract at $400 per week.
 However, he soon received a better offer from Paramount.